Become a critical thinker and engaged global citizen: study political science at UW-Stevens Point

 philosophical approaches to politics.

-public administration and policy analysis major offers students the chance to
+public administration and policy analysis minor offers students the chance to

 combine the study of practical techniques of administration and policy analysis